 How Are Gemstones Classified?

-A person who identifies gemstones is known as a Gemologist.
+A person who identifies gemstones is The Gemologist.
 Each gem is labeled according to its features using the practical language in the industry.
 The chemical arrangement is used by gemologists to classify the stones.

 The origin of the terms “precious stone” and “semi-precious stone” was simply a result of a marketing tactic used by people that sold precious stones.